American Century Championship: 2010s

 On Friday, July 20, 2012, in Round One of the 23rd annual American Century Championship, former MLB pitcher Mark Mulder and Wagner both scored 22 points each, with Minnesota Vikings placekicker Ryan Longwell trailing the leader by one point back.
 On Saturday, July 21, in Round Two, Rypien lead after two rounds with 42 points, followed by Quinn with 40 points and Mulder with 38 points.
 On Sunday, July 22, in Round Three, Quinn birdied three of his first seven holes Sunday to pull ahead and then stretched his lead on the back nine to finish with 66 and earn a six-point victory over Rypien for his fifth ACC title, the second most ever.
 Elway finished in third place, one point behind Rypien.

 On Friday, July 19, 2013, in Round One of the 24th annual American Century Championship, Rypien scored 27 points, with actor Lucas Black scoring 25 points and Chandler one point back of Black.
 On Saturday, July 20, in Round Two, Golden State Warriors point guard Stephen Curry lead after two rounds with 47 points, followed by Chandler and Roenick who were both trailing Curry by one point each.
 On Sunday, July 21, in Round Three, Tolliver and Rypien both finished with 67 points each, going to the third sudden-death playoff in tournament history.
 Mulder finished in third place scoring 66 points.
 Tolliver made par on the third playoff hole to edge Rypien to win his fourth championship, the third most ever.

+Jeremy Roenick, 2014 co-runner-up and two-time Long Drive Challenge winner.

+Annika Sörenstam, 2014 co-runner-up.

-The 2014 American Century Championship featured United States Army veteran and amputee Chad Pfeifer, who had lost his left leg while on patrol in Iraq in 2007.
-An improvised-explosive device took his leg.
+The 2014 American Century Championship featured United States Army veteran and amputee Chad Pfeifer, who had lost his left leg while on patrol in Iraq in 2007 to an improvised-explosive device.
 On Friday, July 18, 2014, in Round One of the 25th annual ACC, Pfeifer scored 24 points, with Roenick scoring 23 points and Rypien scoring 22 points.
 On Saturday, July 19, in Round Two, Roenick lead after two rounds with 48 points, followed by Pfeifer with 44 points and Rypien with 43 points.
 On Sunday, July 20, in Round Three, Rypien stayed the course through a three hour rain and lightning delay to score 76 total points to win the 25 Year Silver Anniversary of NBC Sports’ ACC.
-Patience is a virtue for Rypien after two second-place finishes in the last two years in 2012 and 2013.
-And Mark's sweet spot – he was this Super Bowl of Celebrity Sports tournament's first champion back in 1990, setting the record for largest gap between titles in tournament history.
-This ‘Old Dog’ has plenty of tricks left, as he scored 33 points in the final round, breaking the single day mark held by Chris Chandler (2007 Final Round) and Billy Joe Tolliver (2010 Second Round).
+Rypien took two second-place finishes in the last two years in 2012 and 2013.
+Mark had also previously been the Super Bowl of Celebrity Sports tournament's first champion back in 1990, setting the record for largest gap between titles in tournament.
+Subsequently he scored 33 points in the final round, breaking the single day mark held by Chris Chandler (2007 Final Round) and Billy Joe Tolliver (2010 Second Round).
 Roenick and professional golfer Annika Sörenstam both finished tied for second place scoring 65 points each.
 By tying for second place, Sörenstam set the record for the best finish by a woman in the history of the tournament.